 In many countries copyright automatically applies once a work is created.
 This right remains valid for seventy years after the creator’s death.
 Through copyright, authors (and creators of science or art) obtain the exclusive right to decide what happens to the work.
+This also applies to creators of software and source code.
 The use of the right can be transferred with payment or not, for example to licensees.

 Just like copyright, neighboring rights are automatically created when a work is made.
 The protection is similar to copyright, which is why they are called neighboring rights.
 These rights provide protection for the efforts and accomplishments of performing artists, music producers, film producers and broadcasting organizations.